 NET WORTH & CAPITAL ADEQUACY RATIO

 The paid up share capital of the Bank increased from Rs.
-60 crore as on 31 March2016 to Rs.
-60.11 crore as on 31 March 2017.
-During the period the Bank has allotted60106488 bonus equity shares and also 3557840 equity shares as Employee StockOptions to employees of the Bank pursuant to CUB ESOS Scheme.
+60 crore as on 31 March 2017to Rs.
+66 crore as on 31 March 2018.
+During the reporting period the Bank has allotted60106488 bonus equity shares and also 3557840 equity shares as Employee StockOptions to employees of the Bank pursuant to CUB ESOS Scheme 2008.

 The Net worth of the Bank improved to Rs.
-3556 crore as on 31 March 2017 from Rs.3033 crore as of 31 March 2016.
+4149 crore as on 31 March 2018 from Rs.3556 crore as of 31 March 2017.

 |Capital Adequacy Ratio: || || |

-|Minimum Prescribed CRAR ||9% ||10.25% (PY.
-9.625%) |
+|Minimum Prescribed CRAR ||9% ||10.875% (PY.
+10.25%)* |

-|CUB CRAR ||16.09% (PY.
-15.80%) ||15.83% (PY.
-15.58%) |
+|CUB CRAR ||16.46% (PY.
+16.09%) ||16.22% (PY.
+15.83%) |

 Your Directors are pleased to recommend a dividend of Rs.
-0.30 per equity share of facevalue of Rs.
+0.30 per equity share of FaceValue of Rs.
 1/- each for the year ended 31 March 2018 (previous year Rs.
-1.20 per equity share) for the year ended 31March 2017.
+0.30 per equityshare) subject to the approval of the Shareholders.

-During the month of May 2017 the Board of Directors of your Bank recommended the issue of 1 bonusequity share for every 10 equity shares of face value of Rs.
-1/- each (1:10) already heldby the shareholders on a record date subject to shareholders' approval byPostal Ballot.Further as resolved by the Board the shares allotted to the shareholders pursuant tobonus issue are also eligible to participate in dividend to be declared by theshareholders at the ensuing Annual General Meeting.
-The dividend payout ratio works out to4.32% which is in accordance with the Dividend Distribution Policy of the Bank.
-The Boardrecommends the dividend for approval by the shareholders at the ensuing Annual General Meeting.
+During May 2018 the Board of Directors of your Bank recommended the issue of 1 bonusequity share for every 10 equity shares of face value of Rs.
+1/- each (1:10) already heldby the shareholders on a record date subject to shareholders' approval by Postal Ballot.Further as resolved by the Board the shares allotted to the shareholders pursuant tobonus issue are also eligible to participate in dividend to be declared by theshareholders at the ensuing Annual General Meeting.
+The Board recommends the dividend forapproval by the shareholders at the ensuing Annual General Meeting.

 A. FINANCIAL INCLUSION

 i.
-PRADHAN MANTRI JAN-DHAN YOJANA
+PRADHAN MANTRI JAN-DHAN YOJANA (PMJDY)

 Under this programme the Bank has been allotted 264 wards apart from 146 villagesalready allotted under the Rural Financial Inclusion scheme.
 The Bank had conducted surveyof all 180211 households in all these 264 wards.

-The Bank has opened 85759 PMJDY accounts as on date through all its branchesfrom the date of launch and Rupay cards were issued for the account holders under thescheme.
-As the overdraft facility isone of the features under PMJDY scheme Bank isconsidering the same based on conditionsxed by IBA to the PMJDY account holders fromRs.
+The Bank has opened 84370 PMJDY accounts till 31 March 2018 through all its branchesfrom the date of launch and Rupay cards were issued for the account holders under thescheme.
+As the overdraft facility is one of the features under PMJDY scheme Bank isconsidering the same based on conditions _ixed by IBA to the PMJDY account holders fromRs.
 1000 to Rs.
 5000.

 ii.
 PRADHAN MANTRI JEEVAN JYOTHI BIMA YOJANA (PMJJBY)

 This scheme was launched by Hon'ble Prime Minister on 9 May 2015.
 The scheme provideslife insurance cover to people in the age group of 18 - 50 years.
 Risk cover is availableup to 55 years subject to payment of premium of Rs.
 330/- p.a.
 Risk coverage is Rs.
 2lakh in case of death due to any reason.
 The Insurance premium for the scheme is autodebited from the bank account of the respective subscriber.
 The Bank has a tie up with LICfor this scheme and the number of persons enrolled under the scheme as on 31 March 2018was 48442.

 iii.
 PRADHAN MANTRI SURAKSHA BIMA YOJANA (PMSBY)

-This Scheme provides nancial cover against personal accident of the subscribers.
-It isopen for the age group between 18 - 70 years at a nominal annual premium of Rs.
+This Scheme provides _inancial cover against personal accident of the subscribers.
+Itis open for the age group between 18 - 70 years at a nominal annual premium of Rs.
 12/-.Risk cover is Rs.
 2.00 lakh for death due to accident or full disability and Rs.
 1.00 lakhfor partial disability.
 The Insurance Premium for the scheme is auto debited from the bankaccount of the respective subscriber.
 The Bank is having a tie up with the New IndiaAssurance Co.
 Ltd for this scheme.
 The enrollment under the scheme as on 31 March 2018numbered 74196.

 iv.
 ATAL PENSION YOJANA (APY)